Shao-Group/altai/README.md

 ## Install Gurobi Solver

-Gurobi is a optimization solver.
+Gurobi is an optimization solver.
 If Gurobi has not been installed, download Gurobi Optimizer and corresponding README.txt from (www.gurobi.com/downloads/) with version 9.1.1 or higher.
 Request a license as you need.
 [Academic license](https://www.gurobi.com/academia/academic-program-and-licenses/) is free.
 Follow the instructions to install Gurobi Optimizer and store the license file.

 After installation, respectively export Gurobi home directory and license file to environment variable `GUROBI_HOME` and `GRB_LICENSE_FILE`: